 How is strabismus measured?

-Eye misalignment or strabismus can be measured by several different methods: using the light reflex, cover testing with prisms, or sensory testing with prisms.
+Strabismus (eye misalignment) can be measured by several methods: the reflex of light on eyes, cover testing with prims, special glasses, or a synoptophore machine.
 The measurements help guide the surgical and medical management of strabismus.
 The age, vision, and level of cooperation of the patient determine which method is most accurate and feasible.

 What is light reflex testing?

-A method of light reflex testing, called Hirschberg testing, involves directing the patient to look at a point of light held about three feet from the patient’s face.
+The simplest form of light reflex testing, called Hirschberg testing, involves directing the patient to look at a point of light held about three feet from the patient’s face.
 If the light reflexes are located in the same spot in each pupil, the reflexes are symmetric, and the eyes are straight.
 If the light reflexes fall asymmetrically in the pupils, strabismus may be present.
-Hirschberg testing estimates the size of the strabismus by determining how far the deviated light reflex is off-center.
-Krimsky light reflex testing involves holding a prism over one eye to center the deviated light reflex until the reflexes are symmetric.
+Hirschberg testing estimates the size of the strabismus by determining how far the light reflex is off-center.
+A more accurate form of light reflex testing is Krimsky testing which involves holding a prism over one eye to center the deviated light reflex until the reflexes are symmetric.
 The amount of the prism needed to center the deviated light reflex estimates the size of the eye misalignment.
-Light reflex testing is the least accurate way to measure strabismus but may be the only means possible in young children and in those with vision too poor to fixate well on a target.
+Although it is not extremely accurate, light reflex testing may be the only means possible in young children and in those with vision too poor to fixate well on a target.

 What is cover testing?